caraido/PDVideoAnalysis/README.md

-# PDVideoAnalysis
+# PD Video Analysis Pipeline

 **A Machine Learning Pipeline with Computer-Vision Methods for Quantifying Standardized Motor Assessment in Parkinson’s Disease**

 This repository contains code and resources for using computer vision and machine learning to analyze standardized motor tasks in Parkinson’s disease (PD).
-The project was developed as a research project at Northwestern University and Shirley Ryan AbilityLab, and is summarized in the accompanying [poster](./poster.pdf).
+The project was developed as a research project at Northwestern University and Shirley Ryan AbilityLab, and is summarized in the accompanying [poster](./Poster.pdf).

 ---